Postcards from the Perimeter

 How We Roll Thus Far

-So far we have basically just driven and camped.
-We stop every 90 or so minutes while driving to do a little walk about.
+So far we’ve basically just driven and camped.
+We stop every 90 or so minutes to walk about.
 I try to find stops near streams or lakes because we like to get our feet wet.

 Sometimes we stop in small towns and the dogs make quick friends.
 Here they are with the owner of the Valler Mercantile and Creamery in Lincoln, MT.
 Seriously, if you’re ever near Lincoln MT, stop at the Creamery for visit and chat (and delicious ice-cream, if course.)

-Now that the first week is over and I’m feeling a little less frantic, I want to spend more time stopping during our drives to discover more of what the Perimeter has to offer.
+Now that the first week is over and I’m feeling a little less frantic about ‘what the heck am I doing out here?!’, I want to spend more time stopping during our drives to discover more of what the Perimeter has to offer.
 And take more pictures.